 Dickinson ISD uses Title I funds to provide school wide services for students on 13 campuses.
-Dunbar Middle School is one of those 13 campuses.
-The Dunbar Campus Improvement Committee will hold at least one meeting annually to review Title I, Part A parent engagement guidelines and services offered through the district.
+McAdams Junior High School is one of those 13 campuses.
+The McAdams Campus Improvement Committee will hold at least two meetings annually to review Title I, Part A parent engagement guidelines and services offered through the district.
 The meeting will be held at a convenient time and location.
 Notice of the meeting will be provided through invitation to parents and public notices.
-Copies of the Dunbar Middle School Parent Engagement Policy will be distributed and discussed at the meeting.
+Copies of the McAdams Junior High School Parent Engagement Policy will be distributed and discussed at the meetings conducted by MJHS administration.
 Parents, administration, staff, and community members will be encouraged to become involved in revising and updating the policy as necessary and parent volunteers will be recruited for various district committee appointments.
+There will be a meeting opportunity in the fall for parents concerning the Campus Improvement Plan.